Understanding Truck Tire Blowouts & Accidents

 Truck rollovers wreak havoc on the highway.
 In many instances, truck rollovers will cross over multiple lanes of traffic before coming to a stop.
 As for the damage it can cause to any other vehicle it hits, simply imagine what might be caused by a 50,000-pound vehicle thrashing uncontrollably around the highway.

 Other accidents may be caused by tire blowouts simply because of the alarm they create.
 The loud noise that usually accompanies a tire blowout can frighten drivers, causing them to slam on their brakes.
 However, one of the immediate consequences of a tire blowout is a loss of tire traction, which makes any sudden movements very dangerous.
-Tire blowouts raise the chances that a driver will lose control of a truck even in the very act of pulling over.
+Tire blowouts raise the chances that a driver will lose control of a big rig even in the very act of pulling over.

 Serious injuries caused by blowouts and rollovers